Fearful-Avoidant Attachment: Signs, Causes & How To Deal With It

-Studies suggest trauma might be a key factor in creating fearful-avoidant attachment, and plenty of research has found some people who experience sexual trauma respond by becoming "hypersexual" (i.e., having tons of sex with a lot of different people, sometimes in risky ways).
+If fearful avoidance really is tied to experiencing trauma in childhood, therapy must play an important role in healing from this attachment wound.
+Plenty of research has found some people who experience sexual trauma respond by becoming "hypersexual" (i.e., having tons of sex with a lot of different people, sometimes in risky ways).

-"Working on 'unresolved trauma' may thus be a path to resolve sexual difficulties, even if the trauma is not itself related to sexuality but more generally to relationships with significant others in the close environment," the researchers of the present study write.
-"It also means that an individual with an apparent active and busy sexual life may by this means be trying to hide negative emotions and be struggling with them."
+"Working on 'unresolved trauma' may thus be a path to resolve sexual difficulties, even if the trauma is not itself related to sexuality but more generally to relationships with significant others in the close environment," they recommend.
+"It also means that an individual with an apparent active and busy sexual life may, by this means, be trying to hide negative emotions and be struggling with them."

 The researchers recommend pursuing a type of therapy that focuses on attachment, such as emotionally focused couple therapy.